What to do in Aoraki/Mount Cook National Park, home to glaciers, grandeur & high mountain peaks

 It’s worth spending at least one night in Mt Cook Village, to check out the short walks and epic stargazing.
 There’s also something very special about spending the night in the magical national park.

 On my last visit, I arrived around midday, hiked up to the Sealy Tarns, and then camped overnight at the White Horse Hill Campground, with a quick trip to Kea Point at sunset.
+I had initially planned on camping at Mueller Hut but the weather wasn’t looking great, so I diverted to camping in the village instead.

 I left the next morning as I’ve hiked the Hooker Valley Track before, but I could have easily added in that walk as well, and still had plenty of time to get to my next stop.